Statistical Machine Learning

 Unsupervised Learning

-• Until now, we have been concerned supervised learning methods such as regression and classification.
+• Until now, we have been concerned with supervised learning methods such as regression and classification.

-• In the supervised setting, we typically have:
+• In the supervised setting, we typically observe:

 The Challenge of